 The first situation is this: a husband and wife are separated for a long period of time, due to military service, for example, and they give each other permission to masturbate.
 The masturbation might occur during phone sex or a video chat with the spouse.
 In any case, there is no pornography involved, and neither spouse has lustful thoughts about others.
 The focus is solely on the spouse.
 Is it a sin to masturbate in such a case to relieve sexual tension and to better resist sexual temptation?

 The best answer we can give is “perhaps.”
-Having your spouse’s permission would turn 1 Corinthians 7:4 into a non-issue.
-There being absolutely no pornography/lust or immoral thoughts/desires would remove the clearly sinful aspects that are almost always linked with masturbation.
-But, with this situation, a very important question is being overlooked.
-What is the alternative?
-What would happen if a person in this situation did not masturbate?
-To say that he/she would be incapable of resisting temptation is to neglect the power of the indwelling Holy Spirit (1 John 4:4).
-The Bible instructs us to flee sexual temptation (1 Corinthians 6:18, 10:13; 2 Timothy 2:22).
+Having the permission of one’s spouse would mean the principle of 1 Corinthians 7:4 would not apply.
+The absence of pornography and lustful thoughts about others would remove two clearly sinful aspects often associated with the act.
+But, in the situation of the separated spouses, we should not overlook an important question: is sexual release absolutely necessary?
+To say that, apart from masturbating, one is incapable of resisting temptation is to neglect the power of the indwelling Holy Spirit (1 John 4:4).
+The Bible instructs us to flee sexual temptation (1 Corinthians 6:18; 10:13; 2 Timothy 2:22).
 The Bible does not tell us to find ways to make the temptation less powerful.

 The second situation is this: a husband and wife, in enjoying their time together in the bedroom, practice “mutual masturbation.”
 The husband and wife are together, and one or both of them self-stimulate as part of their love-making.
 This might be done with or without sex toys.
 Is it a sin to masturbate in this case, if it is consensual and does not interfere with either spouse’s sexual fulfillment?